I2PC/scipion-containers/README.md

 *Note: The launcher supports additional environment variables for further customization.
 Be sure to review it to adapt the configuration to your use case.*

 ### 2. Compiling and modifying your own images
-All our recipes are included in the ´apptainer´ and ´docker´ subfolders of this GitHub project.
+All our recipes are included in the `apptainer` subfolder of this GitHub project.

 All our recipes (`*.def`) are available in the `apptainer` subfolder of this repository.
 If you prefer or need to build the images yourself — for example, to include custom plugins  — you can use the provided `build.sh` script to simplify the process.

 This script allows you to define which container flavours you want to build by editing the `CONTAINER_FLAVOURS` variable.
 You must always include base, as it is the foundation for the rest of the flavours.

-*Note: Before running ´build.sh´, we recommend reviewing the script so you can customize variables like ´CONTAINER_FLAVOURS´ to fit your needs.*
+*Note: Before running `build.sh`, we recommend reviewing the script so you can customize variables like `CONTAINER_FLAVOURS` to fit your needs.*